 13.18 These sites have all been identified independently in previous versions of the development plan with a number of parcels already identified as being acceptable for residential development.
 However, it is considered imperative to include the sites under one policy framework to provide the flexibility and opportunity for the site to be considered in a holistic manner.
 The policy framework for this site is to provide a mixed use approach that will enable a scheme to come forward incorporating a clear design for the area as a whole, rather than considering piecemeal development.
-By including the site as a wider regeneration area, it provides the opportunity to look at other impacts such as road infrastructure in a comprehensive manner.
+By including the site as a wider regeneration area it provides the opportunity to look at other impacts such as road infrastructure in a comprehensive manner.

-- 13.19 Key considerations for this site are the improvement of links to the adjacent canal and the enhancement of the open space that lies within the site so that access can be gained to it.
-This site provides genuine opportunities to provide links to these assets and make them a focus for development.
-The site also offers the potential to improve green infrastructure links within this area, linking with the Canal and the associated habitats and wildlife. - 13.20 Due to the location of the site, adjacent to the Staffordshire and Worcestershire Canal Conservation Area, proposals will need to make sure they do not have an adverse impact on the area and should have regard to the associated Character Appraisal. - 13.21 A small portion of the site is also affected by Flood Zone 3 and therefore a Flood Risk Assessment would be required to ensure that the development was safe.
+13.19 Some of the key considerations for this site are to improve the links to the adjacent canal and to ensure that the open space that lies within the boundary of the site is enhanced and improved and so that access can be gained to it.
+This site provides real opportunities to provide links to these assets and make them a focus for development.
+The site also offers the potential to improve green infrastructure links within this area, linking into the Canal and the associated habitats and wildlife that exist.

+13.20 Due to the location of the site, adjacent to the Staffordshire and Worcestershire Canal Conservation Area, proposals will need to make sure they do not have an adverse impact on the area and should have regard to the associated Character Appraisal.

+13.21 A small portion of the site is also affected by Flood Zone 3 and therefore a Flood Risk Assessment would be required to ensure that the development was safe.